Detecting and diagnosing prior and likelihood sensitivity with power-scaling

 We have introduced an approach and corresponding workflow for prior and likelihood sensitivity analysis using power-scaling perturbations of the prior and likelihood.
 The proposed approach is computationally efficient and applicable to a wide range of models with minor changes to existing model code.
-This will allow automated prior sensitivity diagnostics for packages like \texttt{brms} and \texttt{rstanarm}, and make the use of default priors safer as potential problems can be detected and warnings presented to users.
+This will allow automated prior sensitivity diagnostics for probabilistic programming languages such as Stan and PyMC, and higher-level interfaces like \texttt{brms}, \texttt{rstanarm} and \texttt{bambi}, and make the use of default priors safer as potential problems can be detected and warnings presented to users.
 The approach can also be used to identify which priors may need more careful specification.
 The use of PSIS and IWMM ensures that the approach is reliable while being computationally efficient.
-These properties were demonstrated in several case studies of real data and our sensitivity analysis workflow easily fits into a larger Bayesian workflow involving model checking and model iteration.
+These properties were demonstrated in several simulated examples and case studies of real data, and our sensitivity analysis workflow easily fits into a larger Bayesian workflow involving model checking and model iteration.